getify/You-Dont-Know-JS/async & performance/ch3.md

 So, before I show the Promise code, I want to explain what really is a Promise, conceptually.
 I hope this will then guide you better as you explore integrating promise theory into your own async flow.

-With that in mind, let's look at two different metaphors for what a Promise *is*.
+With that in mind, let's look at two different analogies for what a Promise *is*.

 ### Future Value